esp-rs/repo-activity-digest/README.md

 $ GITHUB_TOKEN="YOUR-GITHUB-TOKEN" python -m dinghy config.yaml
 ```

-This will generate an HTML digest file for each repository listed in the `repositories.yml` file.
+This will generate an HTML digest file for each repository in the `esp-rs` organization, as well as an HTML index linking to each digest.

 ## License